SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Introduction

 A preliminary version of this work was published in~\cite{simvp}.
-This journal paper extends it in the following aspects: 1) We develop variants of SimVP that can achieve even better performance.
-2) We reproduce the mainstream spatiotemporal predictive learning methods into a unified framework and systematically evaluate performance on the common benchmark Moving MNIST dataset in consideration of computational cost and time complexity.
-3) Additional experiments on climate prediction are conducted to analysis the robustness of SimVP and its variants.
-We release our code at \url{github.com/chengtan9907/SimVPv2}.
+This journal paper extends it in the following aspects: \begin{itemize} \item We introduce SimVPv2, a more streamlined and efficient architecture that completely removes the need for Unet structures, replacing them with gSTA modules to capture both spatial and temporal dependencies with greater computational efficiency. \item We reproduce the mainstream spatiotemporal predictive learning methods into a unified framework and systematically evaluate performance on the standard benchmark Moving MNIST dataset in consideration of computational cost and time complexity. \item We conduct a comprehensive evaluation across a broader set of eight benchmark datasets, including both synthetic and real-world tasks.
+This comprehensive assessment demonstrates the robustness and generalization capabilities of the proposed approach across various spatiotemporal predictive learning challenges. \end{itemize} We release our code at \href{https://github.com/chengtan9907/OpenSTL/tree/SimVPv2}{github.com/chengtan9907/SimVPv2}.